A film by Academy Award® winning director Jon Blair

-Anne Frank Remembered, written produced and directed by Jon, is the winner of an Academy Award for Documentary Feature (Oscar), as well as an International Emmy, a CableACE, the International Documentary Association Distinguished Achievement Award, the Audience Award at the Amsterdam International Documentary Festival, the Jury Award at the Hamptons International Film Festival and a Gold Plaque at the Chicago International Film Festival together with awards for editing and cinematography at the New York Film and Television Festival.
-It has also been featured at the Melbourne, Montreal and Toronto International Film Festivals (all non competitive).
+Jon’s best known work is probably "Anne Frank Remembered", which he wrote produced and directed and which won an Academy Award for Documentary Feature (“Oscar”), as well as an International Emmy, a CableACE, the International Documentary Association Distinguished Achievement Award, the Audience Award at the Amsterdam International Documentary Festival, the Jury Award at the Hamptons International Film Festival and a Gold Plaque at the Chicago International Film Festival together with awards for editing and cinematography at the New York Film and Television Festival.
+The film was distributed theatrically by Sony Pictures.

-Jon is the author of The Biko Inquest, a play based on the inquest in South Africa into the death in prison of the black leader, Steve Biko.
-The play, originally written for television, and then later adapted for the Royal Shakespeare Company, pioneered the use of drama in current affairs.
-Jon directed the play Off Broadway in New York, starring Fritz Weaver and Philip Bosco, where it received considerable critical acclaim and ran for four months.
+Jon is the author of "The Biko Inquest", a play based on the inquest in South Africa into the death in prison of the black leader, Steve Biko.
+The play was originally written for television, and then later adapted for the Royal Shakespeare Company, after which Jon directed it Off Broadway in New York where it received considerable critical acclaim and ran for four months.
 After successful productions around the world it was produced on the London stage, and also for television, starring Albert Finney.
+A version of the play with an all black cast was later staged in Nigeria, directed by and starring that country’s most noted writer, poet and playwright, the Nobel Laureate Wole Soyinka.

-In 1984 Jon was co-founder and co-creator of the cult comedy series, Spitting Image, acting as Producer and then Executive Producer until mid 1987.
+Jon was co-founder and co-creator of "Spitting Image", acting as one of the original producers and then Executive Producer until mid 1987.
 He was also Executive Producer of all Spitting Image Specials for NBC and HBO in the USA.
-Jon won a Grammy as Producer for Spitting Image’s music video for the Genesis song, Land of Confusion and during his time at Spitting Image as Producer or Executive Producer the programme won two Emmies, a Banff comedy award, and numerous other international awards.
+In his time at Spitting Image as Producer or Executive Producer the programme won two Emmy’s, a Banff comedy award and numerous other international awards.

 Tom Phillips is a Rio de Janeiro-based foreign correspondent who has been covering Brazil for the UK's Guardian newspaper since 2005.
 He has also reported from Bolivia, Colombia, Guyana, Haiti and Paraguay and has worked extensively in the Brazilian Amazon.
 Tom has worked on a number of films about human rights and indigenous tribes in Brazil and, in 2007, he was runner up in the foreign correspondent of the year category of Brazil's biggest press awards.

 Douglas Engle is a freelance still and video photographer based in Rio de Janeiro.
-His clients include The New York Times, the Guardian, Der Spiegel, Al-Jazeera English, Reuters TV and others.
+His Clients include The New York Times, the Guardian, Der Spiegel, Al-Jazeera English, Reuters TV and others.
 An American ex-patriot for 18 years, he has lived 4 years in Mexico, 3 in El Salvador and 11 Brazil – 8 of those years as photojournalist for AP.
 In 1994 he covered the Zapatista uprising in Chiapas, Mexico, and the American “intervasion” in Haiti; In 1996 covered the Japanese embassy hostage crisis in Peru; in 2003 he reported from Iraq in the aftermath of the US invasion; in 2005 worked in southern Sudan.
 He is fluent in Brazilian Portuguese, Spanish, and his wife is Brazilian.
 He co-produced the film with Tom Phillips and also was the second camera unit.

 Lance Gewer is a director of photography and cinematographer who has been shooting for the big screen and television for 25 years.
 For cinema Lance has shot Gavin Hood’s Oscar winning film Tsotsi; Beat The Drum, which won over 27 international awards; Master Harold….
 And The Boys, starring Freddie Highmore and Vhing Rheimes, to be released in 2009, and STIFF, a new black comedy which is currently shooting.